-Not many people know about the DirectX Diagnostic Tool ( dxdiag.exe ) included in Windows, intended for troubleshooting DirectX-related issues.
-With it, you can solve the problems you have with the hardware used by multimedia applications, such as audio/video players or video games.
-In this tutorial you will learn how to launch and use this tool to gather the information you need for troubleshooting those issues, in both Windows 7 and Windows 8.1.
+Not many people know about the DirectX Diagnostic Tool ( dxdiag.exe ) that is included in every modern version of Windows.
+With it, you can identify the source of the problems you may have with the hardware used by multimedia applications, such as video games or audio and video players.
+In this tutorial you will learn how to start the DirectX Diagnostic Tool and how to use it to gather useful information for when you need to troubleshoot issues.

 What is DirectX?

-According to Wikipedia, “Microsoft DirectX is a collection of application programming interfaces (APIs) for handling tasks related to multimedia, especially game programming and video, on Microsoft platforms."
+According to Wikipedia, “Microsoft DirectX is a collection of application programming interfaces (APIs) for handling tasks related to multimedia, especially game programming and video, on Microsoft platforms”.

 If you're interested in learning more about DirectX, Wikipedia has a detailed article about it.